 One family court administrator stated that the structure of staffing created by the FCAC is more effective than the NCAOC workload formula discussed previously.
 According to the FCAC, the minimum staff level for each family court district should be one case manager for each judge who spends 75% of their time hearing family court matters and one family court administrator.
-The discrepancy in the NCAOC workload formula and FCAC recommendations has resulted in at least one district losing a case coordinator position needed to actively manage cases, a task that the family court administrator has had to assume in addition to existing duties.
+The discrepancy in the NCAOC workload formula and FCAC recommendations has resulted in at least one district losing a full-time case coordinator position needed to actively manage cases.
+The family court administrator had to assume the coordinator role in addition to existing duties until they were able to receive a temporary position to fill the gap.

-The workload formula currently used by the NCAOC reflect that an additional 17 full-time positions are needed to fully staff the family court districts.
+The workload formula currently used by the NCAOC reflects that an additional 17 full-time positions are needed to fully staff the family court districts.
 This extra staff includes both staff needs that arose from redistricting as well as insufficient staff prior to redistricting in the existing family court counties.
+Having adequate staff to perform both administrator and coordinator duties is critical for maximum performance.

-Lack of Judges / Court Time
+Lack of Judges / Court Time and Resources